 - I can also offer advice or answer questions in relation to the property being inspected to the person who engages my services as an inspector.

-- As David is licenced and insured so you are covered for any failure to find issues that should have been noted in the reports.
+- I am licenced and insured, so you are covered for any failure to find issues that should have been noted in the reports.

 - The person who holds the licence and indemnity insurance.